andrewkingme/andrewkingme.github.io/support/index.md

 title: /support
 ---

-Every once in a while I'm asked if I accept monetary thanks.
+Are you looking for a way to send support in return for a positive outcome?
+Thank you!
 While this is in no way expected (everything here is CC BY-SA 4.0), it is beyond encouraging.
 Whether cash or [kind words](/about/), your support is appreciated!